iimaps/iimaps.github.io/README.md

 # iimaps.github.io
-Testing this site with web-app elements
+This site is used to test/demo "new" web-app elements
-## service-worker
+### 1. service-worker
 Requires https (available on github)